sbywater/django-asana/README.rst

 If a project or task that has been synced to Django is deleted in Asana, and webhooks are not used, it is not deleted in Django with the sync_from_asana command.
 This is forthcoming functionality.

+The Asana development team adds new features to their API without advance notice or documentation.
+When they add a new field to the API of a model, it raises a "Programming Error: column *n* does not exist" error until django-asana adds support for it.
+Typically this happens rather quickly.

 Running tests
 =============